 An example of case 2) is an MT engine that modifies content and creates ITS MT Confidence annotations.
 Here the situation may occur that several tools are involved in creating MT Confidence annotations: the MT engine and the tool inserting the markup.
 The annotatorsRef attribute should identify the tool most useful in further processes, in this case the MT engine.

 The value of annotatorsRef is a space-separated list of references where each reference is composed of two parts: a data category identifier and an IRI.
-These two parts are separated by a character | VERTICAL LINE (U+007C).
+These two parts are separated by a | (VERTICAL LINE (U+007C)) character.

 The data category identifier MUST be one of the identifiers specified in the data category overview table.

 The IRI indicates information about the processor used to generate the data category annotation.
 No single means is specified for how this IRI should be used to indicate processor information.
-Possible mechanisms are: to encode information directly in the IRI, e.g. as parameters; to reference an external resource that provides such information, e.g. an XML file or an RDF declaration; or to reference another part of the document that provides such information.
+Possible mechanisms are: to encode information directly in the IRI, e.g., as parameters; to reference an external resource that provides such information, e.g., an XML file or an RDF declaration; or to reference another part of the document that provides such information.

 In HTML documents, the mechanism is implemented with the its-annotators-ref attribute.